Silence and heavy security in China and Hong Kong mark 35th anniversary of the Tiananmen crackdown

 Police officers were out in force.

-An elderly man was seen being taken away after holding up two handwritten posters.
-One read: “Remember 89!
-Mourn 64!”
-Hong Kong media said that activist Alexandra Wong, popularly known as “Grandma Wong,” was also removed after she chanted slogans.
+A woman who wore a T-shirt with the numbers 8964 in Roman numerals was taken away by police, and an older man was detained after holding up two handwritten posters.
+One read: "Remember 89!
+Mourn 64!"
+Hong Kong media said that activist Alexandra Wong, popularly known as "Grandma Wong," was also removed after she chanted slogans.

 “It’s different from the past," said Hong Kong resident Keith Law.
 "Many people seem to act as if there’s nothing happening, including myself.”

-After darkness fell, one person who lit a candle and two others who turned on their smartphone lights were quickly cordoned off by police and questioned in three separate incidents outside the park.
+After darkness fell, one person who lit a candle and two others who turned on their smartphone lights were quickly cordoned off by police and questioned outside the park.
 They were eventually released.

 “My heart hasn’t died yet,” said one, former vigil-goer Edward Yeung.

-A woman who wore a T-shirt with the numbers 8964 in Roman numerals was taken away by police, however.

-Rows of electronic candles lit up the dozens of windows of the American consulate at night, and the British consulate posted an image on the social media platform X of a hand holding up a smartphone with its light on and the Roman numerals “VIIV,” a reference to June 4.
-Hong Kong is a former British colony.

-Late Tuesday, police said they arrested four people aged between 23 and 69.
-Among them was a 68-year-old woman detained on suspicion of sedition under the city’s new national security law.
+Police said late Tuesday that they arrested four people ages 23 to 69.
+Among them was a 68-year-old woman detained on suspicion of sedition under the city's new national security law.
 Police said she had chanted slogans in public.
+Local newspapers reported the woman was Wong, quoting unidentified sources.

 Two others were accused of assaulting police officers and disorderly conduct in a public place.
 The remaining suspect was arrested for alleged common assault.
 Police didn’t identify them.

-Note: This story was first published on June 4, 2024.
-It was updated on June 5, 2024, to correct that U.S. lawmakers did not attend a candlelight vigil in Washington to mark the 35th anniversary of Tiananmen Square crackdown in China.